 Light Requirements

-The mondo grass needs a lot of bright sunshine - either full sun or partial shade.
+When growing outdoors, the mondo grass needs bright sunlight for at least 4-6 hours daily.
 If you're starting with a new plant that you recently bought from a nursery, don't expose it to too much sunlight all at once.
-Gradually increases its exposure so that it doesn't get burned by the intense rays.
+Gradually increase its exposure so that it doesn't get burned by the intense rays.

 Optimal Soil & Fertilizer Needs